 You're busy!
 I know you have a lot of things on your to do list.
 It would be so tempting to be frustrated with the constant interruptions.
 But never underestimate your impact when you respond to those little distractions - the ones you could easily view as an annoyance.
 You never know which moments with people will be the ones that they remember ... for a long time.
 Every interruption is an opportunity to make someone's day, and every interruption is an opportunity to reinforce who and what you value.
 So embrace the interruptions.
 Make the most of those unplanned, unscheduled moments.
 They could end up being the most important moments of your day.

 Culture is not primarily built through mission statements, faculty meetings, and school improvement plans.
 But rather, you cultivate it through the hundreds of little interactions every day.
 I have heard of leaders having personal mission statements.
 Those can be a good thing, I guess... but great leaders don't actually need them.
 Everyone in the building knows what they're about.
 Their values and priorities are consistently reflected in how they spend their time.
-They are not preoccupied with transforming the culture; they're busy transforming the moments.
 The behavior of the principal is never neutral with respect to school culture.
 Like it or not, they build it every day.
 I don't want to build it accidentally or inadvertently; I want to build it on purpose.